 George Barna, the well-known public-opinion pollster, conducted a national survey: “If you could ask God one question, what would it be?”
 The Number one answer was, “Why is there so much pain and suffering?”

-So, the question remains: why does God, who is all-loving and all-powerful, allow suffering and evil?
+So, the question remains: Why does God, who is all-loving and all-powerful, allow suffering and evil?
 No answer is adequate, but God’s main concern is that we trust Him to bring good out of evil.
-If He did it when mankind murdered His innocent Son, He can do it with all of the suffering and unrest in 2018.
+If He did it when mankind murdered His innocent Son, then He can do it with all of the suffering and unrest in 2020.